Cloud Security

 A far too common security blunder is misconfigured data buckets used by an application, or even users, to store and share data.
 Most applications require some form of permanent storage for meta and application data.
 For example, storing files that a user might upload through an application.
 Granting sufficient access that allows the application access but prevents the data from being made accessible to the public is ripe for human error to creep in.

 Diagnosing an insecure data bucket is often unclear - the application works and behaves as intended, but the consequences are silent and severe.
 Implementing sufficient logging and log management to examine who has access needs to be coupled with regular auditing is an obvious mitigation step.
-Still, as an organisation's structure changes, it can be easily neglected and fall by the wayside.
+Still, as an organization's structure changes, it can be easily neglected and fall by the wayside.
+This is why robust cloud security measures are crucial to ensure the integrity and confidentiality of stored data.

 2. Misunderstanding or neglecting the Shared Responsibility Model